1. What is Life Insurance?

 9. How much does Life Insurance cost?

-If you know what you want, CLICK HERE to buy it online now.
+If you know what you want CLICK HERE to request a quote from Mike.

 1. WHAT IS LIFE INSURANCE?

 Life Insurance is a tax free amount of money paid to the policy owner (or your estate) should you die or become terminally ill.
-The money can be paid out as an upfront ‘lump sum’ or as a ‘regular monthly amount’.
+The money can be paid out as a ‘lump sum’ or as a ‘regular monthly amount’ (but you must choose which option when buying the policy).

 The benefit is paid whether the death is caused by an accident or an illness and even pays out for suicide if the policy is more than 13 months old.